This is the salad of my dreams.

 The base of this salad is crunchy kale dressed in a light tahini-lemon-maple dressing.
 Next comes cooked lentils for plenty of plant-based protein and fiber.

 While that’s happening, vegetables tossed in curry powder are roasted away to perfection and my NEW favorite dressing is made.

-The base is my Green Curry Paste thinned with lemon juice and sweetened with maple syrup.
+The base is my Green Curry Paste (which is a fusion of Thai green curry paste and whole Indian spices for maximum flavor) thinned with lemon juice and sweetened with maple syrup.
 The result is a tangy, sweet, insanely vibrant curry dressing that’s perfect for everything – especially this salad.

 I hope you all LOVE this salad!
 It’s: